History

 Back in 2007, several members of Green Decade Newton and the Newton chapter of the League of Women Voters wondered why transportation in Newton was so car-centric.
 Newton should be a great place to bike, right?
 Why weren’t there more people using bikes for local trips?

-Anne Lusk speaks to bikers at the 2008 Rally & Ride
+Anna Lusk speaks to cyclists at the 2008 Rally & Ride outside the Newton War Memorial

 The thing to do was to help City Hall understand that there were many people who would bike if roads were more bike-friendly.
 That led to the idea of a rally and ride: get people on their bikes and make them visible.
 Have them come together to demand safer roads.